Online Politics 101: Introduction to Online Politics

 Let’s change the world!
 But how?
 Robot/kung fu army?
 Too expensive.
 Zombies?
 Too messy.
 Online politics?
 A wise choice: the internet gives ANYONE — candidates, advocacy organizations, corporate interests and everyday citizens alike — powerful tools to mold policy, influence elections and shift the direction of public discourse.

 But where to start?
 Online advocacy evolves just as fast as any other part of the wired world — the technology changes and so do its users and their expectations.
-Techniques that worked brilliantly six months ago might yield eyeball-melting failure today.
+As a result, techniques that worked brilliantly six months ago might yield eyeball-melting failure today.

-That’s where e.politics comes in.
-I’ll look at every method of doing online advocacy I’ve tried or heard of (and plenty of things you suggest) and help figure out what’s likely to work in your situation.
-What should a candidate site contain?
-What disfiguring mistakes should it avoid?
-What do blogs actually change?
-How about using MySpace, Flickr and YouTube as promotional or organizing tools?
-How do I get a viral campaign to catch and how do I get wallets to open and fund my organization?
-In a sea of mass emails, what ways of reaching Congress work?
-Let’s look at all of these questions and many others and see what answers we can turn up.
+That’s where Online Politics 101 and Epolitics.com come in.
+We’ll look at every method of doing online advocacy we can think of and help figure out what’s likely to work in a given situation.
+What should a candidate’s website contain?
+What mistakes should it avoid?
+What are blogs good for?
+How can you use use Facebook, Twitter or YouTube as promotional or organizing tools?
+How do viral campaigns catch on, and how can we get people to open their wallets to help fund our organization or campaign?
+In a sea of mass emails, what ways of reaching Congress actually work?
+Let’s go through all of these questions and many others and see what answers we can turn up.

 A Brief Word About Terms

-I’m going to use the word “campaign” a lot, so let’s talk about what I mean.
+I’m going to use the word “campaign” a lot, so let’s all get in the same boat real quick.
 In this context, a “campaign” is any organized or directed attempt to influence politics or policy, from a lone blogger howling in the dark to a multi-gazillion-dollar public policy juggernaut.

 The tactics we’ll discuss below are relevant to all three kinds of campaigns, though not always equally.